models-lab/worde4mde/README.md

 python -m nltk.downloader all
 ```

-After that, you need to download ModelSet dataset as all the experiments were run over this dataset.
+After that, you need to download ModelSet dataset.
 ```shell
 python -m modelset.downloader
 ```